brolgadigital/brolgadigital/content/portfolio/joannebingham/index.md

 title: Joanne Bingham Animal Artist
 subtitle: "From the ground up:"
 description: An artist based in Queensland, Joanne wanted a new website that reflected her personal style.
-After a branding refesh, she wanted to continue managing her own online shop and social media.
+After a branding refresh, she wanted to continue managing her own online shop and social media.
+summary: Joanne started with a website that wasn't working for her, and no brand presence or cohesion.
+If you're in a similar spot, we can help!
+Read more about our <a>design packages</a> or book a free consultation today.
 thumbnail: jo-bingham-screen-mockups.png
 website: https://joannebingham.com
 ---